Can I Use Niacinamide After An AHA/BHA Peel?

 This is an ideal combination of ingredients for dry, dehydrated, or mature skin types.

-Niacinamide also works well with peptides and ceramides, as both work to improve the appearance of the skin through increased collagen production and cellular turnover.
+Niacinamide also works well with peptides and ceramides, as they help improve skin appearance by increasing collagen production and cellular turnover.

 Ingredients To Avoid With Niacinamide

-While niacinamide does tend to work well with most other active ingredients available in your skincare routine, it is best to avoid mixing the ingredient with vitamin C.
+While niacinamide tends to work well with most other active ingredients in your skincare routine, it is best to avoid mixing it with vitamin C.

-There is a debate about whether it is acceptable to pair the two ingredients together; however, the general recommendation seems to be to avoid mixing them together.
+There is debate about whether it is acceptable to pair the two ingredients; however, the general recommendation is to avoid mixing them.

-Vitamin C and niacinamide are both antioxidants; using the two together can cause both products to become less effective.
+Vitamin C and niacinamide are both antioxidants; using them together can make each less effective.

 Vitamin C is mainly used to brighten and even skin tone and complexion by reducing the appearance of dark spots and discoloration.

-While niacinamide targets those concerns as well, pairing the two together can also cause irritation to the skin to occur, especially if you have sensitive skin.
+While niacinamide targets those concerns as well, pairing the two can also irritate, especially if you have sensitive skin.

-Although it would not be super harmful or damaging to use both ingredients together, you may experience increased irritation and not see the desired results you’re after.
+Although it wouldn’t be particularly harmful to use both ingredients together, you may experience increased irritation and not see the results you’re looking for.

-In order to get the most out of each of these ingredients, it is best to alternate when you use them.
+To get the most out of each of these ingredients, it is best to alternate their use.

 Vitamin C works well during the daytime, paired with your facial sunscreen, and niacinamide can work well at night to calm and hydrate the skin.